Hands with pain points affected by arthritis

 I've read a few articles to help arthritis finger and hand pain.
 Tips include heat, ice, and the importance of taking a break if your hands are starting to make you feel specific pain.

 Even though I just started a new infusion treatment, I am seeing and feeling no improvement.
-On my next appointment, I will be advocating and sharing my thoughts.
+During my next appointment, I will advocate and share my thoughts.
 Please take care of yourself and your hands.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Psoriatic-Arthritis.com team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.